47ng/check-env/README.md

 By default, `check-env` uses `console.err` and `console.warn` with emoji.

-You can override the default logging methods with `logError` and `logWarning`.
+You can override the default logging methods with `logMissing` and `logUnsafe`.

 Example using [Pino](https://github.com/pinojs/pino):